Seven myths about prostate cancer

 Screening is not required as prostate cancer is rare in India

 PCa screening is done by checking Serum PSA levels regularly, in asymptomatic subjects.
-Although many urologists question this practice, it has been used quite extensively in Western countries, and may be relevant now due to the rising incidence of PCa in our country.
-Screening gives us an opportunity to diagnose the disease in the early stages and offer curative treatment with reduced morbidity.
+Although many urologists question this practice, it has been used quite extensively in Western countries, and may be relevant now due to the rising incidence of PCa in India.
+Screening gives us an opportunity to diagnose the disease in early stages and offer treatment with reduced morbidity.

 A high PSA is certainly because of prostate cancer